ManifoldFR/phd-defence/slides.md

 **So far:**

-* Established DDP recursion-like algo for solving constrained OCPs
+* Established DDP recursion-like method for solving constrained OCPs
 * Have to **solve larger linear systems at each stage**
 * Provided open-source **fast C++ implementations**
 * Validated on test bench against other solvers